Dasharo/docs/docs/variants/tuxedo_ibs15/installation.md

 - While holding the Fn+M keys, power on the laptop - This unlocks the ME and allows for it to be overwritten.
 The fans will spin at 100% speed at this point
-- Execute the following command:
+- Execute the following command, replacing [path] with the path to the firmware image you want to flash, e.g. `tuxedo_ibs15_full_v1.0.0.rom`

   ```bash
   # flashrom -p internal -w [path]